Create an SNMP alert response

 When you use SNMPv3, the system uses an Engine ID value to encode the message.
 Your SNMP server requires this value to decode the message.

-Cisco recommends that you use the hexadecimal version of the management center’s IP address.
-For example, if the management center has an IP address of 10.1.1.77, use 0a01014D0.
+Cisco recommends using the hexadecimal version of the Firewall Management Center’s IP address.
+For example, if the Firewall Management Center has an IP address of 10.1.1.77, use 0a01014D0.

 Step 4